-Eventually, after many years working and after stress in the corporate world, decided to take up drawing animal portraits in graphite whilst living in Australia on the Gold Coast and then in NZ on to painting.
+After the many travels from New Zealand worldwide and, after stress in that corporate world, decided to take up drawing animal portraits in graphite and then on to watercolours/pastels.
+Then the love of painting in oils commenced.

 Paintings have been purchased by many corporate organisations as well as private individuals around the globe as well as New Zealand.
 Amongst these are oil companies in Texas, a castle in Britain, wedding in Hong Kong, corporate office in Tokyo, home in the Hampton's, beach front penthouse on the Gold Coast, luxury liner, business office in the Cayman Islands, London solicitors, as well as large medical insurers and solicitors in New Zealand.

 Oil paintings are intended to take viewers to a world of peace and tranquility, long past - to a world away from today's exceedingly fast and complex environment, to a time prior to the intrusion of man.
 Undertaken in a more traditional manner, with many layers applied, each layer needs to dry, prior to applying the next, consequently taking days to dry dependant upon thickness or colour of paint.
 Palette knives may also be used.

-Totally opposite to oils, artwork involving resin is very modern and contemporary in nature, mostly of the ocean.
+Totally opposite to my oils, artwork involving resin is very modern and contemporary in nature, mostly of the ocean.
 One needs to wear protective clothing including facemask, as well - a flame is used on all layers.
 Once completed these have a glass-like finish which is ideal for those wishing a more modern artwork, totally different than anything else.
 Each painting unable to be reproduced, as each is unique in its own special way.

-Wishing something different?
+Currently being undertaken.
+In the meantime, wishing something different?
 Watch video on the prints page

 'En plein air' is French for 'in the open air', particularly used to describe plein air painting.